 - Businesses whose work involves the use or presence of radiation must carry workers’ compensation on as little as only one employee.

 - Agricultural employees are not required to carry workers’ compensation unless they employ 10 or more full-time, non-seasonal workers.

 - Federal workers’ compensation is covered under the US Department of Labor.

 Be sure to follow all guidelines for workers’ compensation insurance.
-Failure to provide workers’ compensation insurance could result in penalties, a misdemeanor or felony charge, and even imprisonment.
+Failure to provide it could result in penalties, a misdemeanor or felony charge, and even imprisonment.

 Minimum Wage Laws in North Carolina